mantzas/patron/docs/components/HTTP.md

 - `eviction age`

 The age at which the objects are evicted from the cache is a very useful indicator.
-If the vast amount of evictions are close to the time to live setting, it would indicate a nicely working cache.
+If the vast amount of evictions is close to the time to live setting, it would indicate a nicely working cache.
 If we find that many evictions happen before the time to live threshold, clients would be making use cache-control headers.